estheroluwabuyi/TodoList-App/README.md

 4. Push to the branch (`git push origin feature-branch`).
 5. Create a new Pull Request.

+## Preview

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License, allowing for free and open-source use, modification, and distribution.

-## Acknowledgments

-- Thanks to the open-source community for providing the tools and resources used in this project.